Inline Skates and Exercise Benefits

 just to name a few.
 This will ensure that your leg

 and bones remain strong and it helps to prevent any possible injuries

 the day, you may want to do a little bit of light stretching

 focusing on your thighs and hamstrings.
-Right now there is debate over
+There is always debate over

 whether or not to stretch before exercising.
 I believe you should do